The term “biome” refers to the various types of land. Desert, woodland, grassland, and tundra are the four divisions of these.

 To assert full ownership of a piece of property, specific documents are required.
 It does more than merely display advertisements for various lands located throughout the nation.

-Does the land seller have the right to sell the land? is a crucial consideration when purchasing land.
+Is a crucial consideration when purchasing land to know if the land seller have the right to sell the land.

 Many individuals believe that the C of O is the finest document to look for (Certificate of Occupancy).
 However, the fact that any land in Nigeria with a C of O has just 100 years to be used before returning to the government is not ideal.

-Therefore, if the land you intend to purchase has been occupied for 30 years prior to now, you will only have 70 years to put it to use.
+Therefore, if the land you intend to purchase has been occupied for 30 years prior to now, that means, you will have only 70 years to put it to use.

 Despite this, you are still allowed to purchase a plot of land and register it on your own; just make sure you do so from a legitimate seller.

 Before engaging in any transaction, it is imperative that you request ownership documentation from the seller.
-It is a red flag to pull out of the transaction if a seller cannot provide sufficient proof.
-There are chances that it is a fraudulent transaction you are entering into.
+It is a red flag and requires pulling out of the transaction if a seller cannot provide sufficient proof.
+There are chances that you are about to enter into fraudulent transaction.

 In the same spirit, you must make sure you have all the proper paperwork on hand after the deal to avoid unnecessary problems with the government or land speculators.
 Be sure that the land is available for sale and it is ‘buy and build’, to avoid issues.